maniaclab/snowmass-connect-docs/docs/index.md

-The parameter `should_transfer_files = YES` instructs HTCondor to use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to user's directory on the submit host.
-Users have a number of options to transfer their code executables and input/output files to the remote worker node, described in the next section.
+The parameter `should_transfer_files = YES` instructs HTCondor to use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to your directory on the submit host.
+You will have a number of options to transfer code executables and input/output files to the remote worker node, described in the next section.

-Users can submit the job script to the OSG via the HTCondor command on the Snowmass login node:
+You can submit the job script to the OSG via the HTCondor command on the Snowmass login node as:
 `condor_submit myjob.submit`, which will return a unique `<JobID>` number.
 You can use the `<JobID>` to query the status of your job with `condor_q <JobID>`